Neurology Billing Services in Alabama

 Blue Cross Blue Shield of Alabama processes the largest share of Alabama commercial neurology claims.
 We know their AL specific fee schedules, prior authorization requirements for neurology procedures, and their appeal timelines when claims are denied.
 Nerve conduction and needle EMG have separate code families that must be coordinated.

-Medicare (Palmetto GBA) Neurology Coverage
+Medicare (Palmetto GBA (Jurisdiction J)) Neurology Coverage

 Denial Prevention for Alabama Neurology